nikeshbalami/municipal-nepal/README.md

-# municipal-nepal
+# Municipal Nepal
-Scrapped Municipality city name and its web URL of Nepal
+Scrapped Municipality city name and its web URL of Nepal.

+## Scrapped source
+Government of Nepal, Ministry of Federal Affairs and Local Development: http://vyas.municipality.gov.np